 Modifications don't always turn out the way that you hope.

 It is a proverbial roll of the dice to file a modification case regarding child custody.
-For instance, you could wind up with the judge deciding the case against you and modify the child custody orders that are actually worse for you than when you started.
+For instance, you could wind up with the judge deciding the case against you and modify the worse child custody orders for you than when you started.
 If you have a court order that suits your specific needs but are now asking for further modification to make it even better for you, then you may run into trouble.
 Do not assume that you will at least hold onto the orders that you have.
 The door swings both ways, as it is said.
 Your ex-spouse can file a counter-petition for a modification that the judge can also hear and consider.

 Questions about the modification of child custody orders in Texas?
 Contact the Law Office of Bryan Fagan